stac-utils/pgstac/CONTRIBUTING.md

 All changes to SQL should only be made in the `/sql` directory.
 SQL Files will be run in alphabetical order.

 ### Adding Tests
+PGStac tests can be written using PGTap or basic SQL output comparisons.
+Additional testing is available using PyTest in the PyPgSTAC module.
+Tests can be run using the `scripts/test` command.

+PGTap tests can be written using [PGTap](https://pgtap.org/) syntax.
+Tests should be added to the `/tests/pgtap` directory.
+Any new sql files added to this directory must be added to `tests/pgtap.sql`.

+The Basic SQL tests will run any file ending in '.sql' in the `tests/basic` directory and will compare the exact results to the corresponding '.sql.out' file.

+PyPgSTAC tests are located in `pypgstac/tests`.

-PGStac uses PGTap to test SQL.
-Tests can be found in tests/pgtap.sql and are run using `scripts/test`
+All tests can be found in tests/pgtap.sql and are run using `scripts/test`

 ### Release Process